teksi/district_heating/docs/en/features-guide/index.rst

 * Pipes
 * Trenches

+TOOO : INSERT HERE THE chosen parts of the actual datamodel (POC related perimeter)

 **Viewing and editing**

 A preconfigured QGIS project including the symbology, the forms and the relation between the objets is provided.

-The editing can be done directly using the QGIS natives tools and the TDH complementary toolbox (ex : inversion of the direction of the pipes and its related altitudes).
+The editing can be done directly using the QGIS natives tools.

 More to come
 ------------